npmitchell/dynamicAtlas/README.md

 ```bash
     git clone https://github.com/npmitchell/dynamicAtlas.git && cd dynamicAtlas
 ```

+- Demo Dataset Access: available for doynload on Zenodo at: https://doi.org/10.5281/zenodo.14792464

-- Atlas Data Access: available for download on Dryad at: https://datadryad.org/stash/dataset/doi:10.25349/D9WW43
+- Full Atlas Data Access: available for download on Dryad at: https://datadryad.org/stash/dataset/doi:10.25349/D9WW43

-- Download the data from the Dryad repository using the link provided above, and unzip it.
+- Download the data from the repository using the link(s) provided above, and unzip it.

 - Open MATLAB, and set the variable ‘atlasPath’  to the path where the unzipped data is located, as described in the Demo Script provided in GitHub repository: “demo_dynamicAtlas_functionality.m”.

 ## Demo
 The demo is provided in GitHub repository —“demo_dynamicAtlas_functionality.m” and as part of the Supplementary Information.
-Demo run time should be less than 5 minutes on a standard computer.
+Demo run time on the demo dataset should be less than 1 hour  on a standard computer.

 ## Citing
 N. P. Mitchell*, M. F. Levebvre*, V. Jain-Sharma*, N. Claussen, M. K. Raich, H. J. Gustafson, A. R. Bausch, S. J. Streichan.
 “Morphodynamic atlas of Drosophila development.” bioRxiv 10.1101/2022.05.26.493584 (2022).